-Beneficiary designations are an important part of estate planning.
-Even if you have your basic documents, like a last will and testament, at the time of your death, beneficiary designations will determine where most of your financial assets go.
-So knowing the difference between per stirpes and per capita asset distributions is crucial in ensuring your money ends up where you want it to go.
+So knowing the difference between per stirpes and per capita asset distributions is important to help ensure your money ends up where you want it to go.

 Why are beneficiary designations so important?